-After his convergence insufficiency problems were solved, Sean continued to struggle with reading and math.
-Homeschool mom Cindy in Michigan shares her son’s progress after starting him on the Edublox program.
+After his convergence insufficiency was resolved, Sean continued to struggle with reading and math.
+Homeschool mom Cindy in Michigan shares her son’s progress after starting him on the Edublox program:

 Special education not a solution